 - Western Australia

 A member of the ANZSOG Alumni team will provide secretariat support for the Council.

 Council members will serve a two-year term and may apply for re-selection for one additional term.
 After the maximum membership time of four years, Council members must step down for at least one term before being eligible once again for Council membership.
 Council members will begin their term at the first Council meeting of the year and end their term at the last.

-The Chair will be decided by a self-nomination process and a council member vote.
-In the event of a tied vote, rotating Chairs may be considered.
-The Chair will serve a two-year term and may apply for re-selection for one additional term.
+The Chair and Deputy Chair will be decided by a self-nomination process and a council member vote.
+The Chair and Deputy Chair will serve a two-year term and may apply for re-selection for one additional term.
 After the maximum membership time of four years, the Chair must step down from the position (but not necessarily from the Council).
 The Chair must step down for at least one year before being eligible once again for the position.
 An acting Chair should be nominated to allow for a council member to fill the position in the unexpected absence of the Chair.

 Meetings and work program

 The Council will meet four times per calendar year (online meeting format with time to be advised).
 ANZSOG will fund members to attend one in-person meeting per term if this is not able to be accommodated within agency/jurisdiction budgets.
 Meetings each year will be via video conference.
 Meetings will be scheduled to ensure timely advice to ANZSOG executive meetings.
 The Council may meet more than four times a year should the need arise.

 Council members will establish an annual work program that may require some activity in between meetings.
 This may include: representing ANZSOG at education, thought leadership or research and advisory programs and events, communicating and meeting with local alumni and strategic partners.